CHIHCHIEH-LAI/Elixir_Payroll_API/README.md

 # Payroll API - Phoenix Project
 ## Introduction
-Welcome to the Payroll API, a robust backend application built using Elixir and the Phoenix Framework.
+Welcome to the Payroll API, a backend application built using Elixir and the Phoenix Framework.
 This project serves as a foundation for managing employee records, providing a RESTful API to interact with employee data efficiently.
 Whether you're looking to create, retrieve, or delete employee records, this API has you covered.

 ## Project Overview
 Managing employee data is a fundamental aspect of any organization.
 The Payroll API simplifies this process by offering a straightforward and efficient way to handle employee records.
 It's ideal for businesses, HR departments, or any application that requires employee data management.